gijs-ve/projectChopin/server/README.md

-# Project Chopin - This project is a Work In Progress
+# Project Chopin - Server

-In order to launch this project read the following very carefully.
+In order to setup the server, follow the following instructions.

 ## Server setup